-Our BMI calculator makes it a piece of cake to get your number.
-However, remember that BMI is a rough estimation.
-The result can be somewhat misleading for individuals who are well muscled (such as body builders), or those who have lost a significant amount of muscle (such as elderly people).
+Our BMI calculator makes it a piece of cake for you to find your number.
+However, please remember that BMI is a rough estimation.
+The result can be somewhat misleading for individuals who are well muscled (such as body builders), or for those who have lost a significant amount of muscle (such as the elderly).

-If you are unsure whether you fall within the "normal" range of muscle mass, consider also using our more specialized calculators.
-The body fat calculator can zero-in on your percentage of body fat, and our lean body mass calculator can tell you how much you would weigh without any fat.
+If you are unsure whether or not you fall within the "normal" range of muscle mass, please consider using one of our more specialized calculators.
+The body fat calculator can zero-in on your percentage of body fat, while our lean body mass calculator can tell you how much you would weigh without any fat.